martin-ger/esp_wifi_repeater/README.md

 Most of the set-commands are effective only after save and reset.
 ### Automesh config
 - set automesh [0|1]: selects, whether the automesh mode is on or off (default), see details here https://github.com/martin-ger/esp_wifi_repeater#automesh-mode
+- set am_threshold _dB_: sets the threshold for a "bad" connection (in negative dB, default 85, i.e. -85 dB)
 - set am_scan_time _secs_: sets the time interval in seconds the ESP tries in automesh mode to find an uplink AP before going to sleep (0 disabled, default)
 - set am_sleep_time _secs_: sets the time interval in seconds the ESP sleeps in automesh mode if no uplink AP is found (0 disabled, default)
 ### WiFi config